GSA/ficam-management/_governance/03_examples.md

 **image**

-{% include alert-info.html heading = "Agency Example" content="View the U.S. Department of Health and Human Services (HHS) ICAM Governance Charter."
-<a href="/ficam-management/img/HHS-Governance-Charter.doc"> <button>Click here to download the HHS ICAM PMO Governance Charter</button> </a>
+<a href="/ficam-management/img/HHS-Governance-Charter.doc"> <button>Agency Example: Click here to download the HHS ICAM PMO Governance Charter</button> </a>
- %}

 ## Authorities to Consider